 OPTION AGREEMENT

-This Option Agreement (this “Agreement”), dated effective October ___, 2000 (the “Effective Date”), is between Enron North America Corp. (“ENA”) and [Enron South America Turbine, L.L.C.] (“ESA”).
+This Option Agreement (this “Agreement”), dated effective October ___, 2000 (the “Effective Date”), is between Enron North America Corp. (“ENA”) and [Enron South America Turbine, L.L.C.] (“ESA OR ITS DESIGNEE”).
 ENA and ESA are sometimes referred to in this Agreement individually as a “Party” and collectively as the “Parties.”

 Recitals: